pablogs9/husarnet-docs/docs/tutorial-ros2.md

 ```

-Set this file as default profiles in `.bashrc` file to use that configuration every time you boot your system.
+Set this file as default profile in your `.bashrc` file, so as to use this configuration every time you boot your system.
 Open a new terminal and execute:

 ```bash
 echo "export FASTRTPS_DEFAULT_PROFILES_FILE=/home/$USER/ros2_ws/fastdds_husarnet.xml" >> ~/.bashrc
 . ~/.bashrc
 ```

-Now you will be able to use your default ROS 2 tools with husarnet:
+Now you will be able to use your default ROS 2 tools with Husarnet:

 ```bash
 # On one node: